.NET 4 Baby Steps: Part V - Lazy

-Lazy<T> is a new class which has been added to cater for scenarios where
+Lazy is a new class that has been added to handle scenarios where:

-An example of this is LINQ which does not actually execute the query when you define it.
-Execution of the LINQ query occurs only when you ask for the data or some calculation on the data (like .Count()).
-It is done this way to prevent slow or expensive (memory, CPU) operations from being called if they are not needed.
+An example of this is LINQ, which does not actually execute the query when you define it.
+Execution occurs only when you access the data or perform calculations on it (like .Count()).
+This design prevents slow or expensive (memory, CPU) operations from running if they’re unnecessary.

-Lazy<T> allows you to assign an object, but not actually create it until needed.
-Example of usage:
+Lazy allows you to assign an object without creating it until needed.
+Here’s an example of usage:

 class Program